ABOUT PRESERVE THE VALLEY

 We are a volunteer group dedicated to engaging people and amplifying businesses for the purpose of protecting, planning, and caring for our shared natural environment.
 We believe that the valley and the National Park are our greatest asset and requires our attention.

-PTV[CGP] connects with advocates for our valley partners so that they can thrive.
+PTV[GCP] connects with advocates for our valley partners so that they can thrive.
 We facilitate an elevated recognition and awareness of their efforts and services by teaming up on activities, programs and endeavors.
 Our goal is to better the valley gateway businesses by collectively working to improve visitor's experiences and preserve the natural beauty that enriches their lives.

 More notable PTV accomplishments: